Jérémy Doku: 2025–2026: First team regular

 On 18 September, Doku scored his first goal of the season in the 2–0 Champions League win against Napoli, once again providing a spectacular highlight, as he picked up the ball right in front of the box and dribbled through several opposition players before slotting past Milinković-Savić.
 On 27 September, Doku continued his excellent form, receiving the man of the match award against Burnley, where he made an assist to Haaland and forced an own goal by Maxime Estève in a 5–1 win.
 He also set the season's record for touches in the opposition's box with 21, becoming the only City player to have more than 20 touches in the opposition box in a Premier League match since Pep Guardiola took charge.
+For his performances in September, Doku has been voted Etihad Player of the Month by the fans.

 On 29 October, Doku scored his season's first goal in the English cup competitions in a 3–1 win away at Swansea City in the EFL Cup.

-On 5 November, Doku was again one of City's best players in a 4–1 win against Borussia Dortmund, providing an assist for Haaland, while also creating most chances, completing most dribbles, being the most fouled player and winning the most duels in the match.
+On 5 November, Doku was one of the top performers in the 4–1 win against Borussia Dortmund in the Champions League, providing an assist for Haaland, while also creating most chances, completing most dribbles, being the most fouled player, and winning the most duels in the match.
 Four days later, he scored the third goal in a 3–0 win at home against Liverpool and won the man of the match award again in his 100th appearance for the club.
 Against Liverpool, Doku became the first player with more than ten dribbles, more than ten duels won, more than both three chances created and three shots on target, and a goal scored in a Premier League match, since Eden Hazard in 2019.
 The Sporting News' Joe Wright called Doku's performance "his finest in the blue shirt", while commentator Gary Neville awarded him the Player of the Match award after only an hour played.

+On 26 April 2026, Doku came off the bench in the FA Cup semifinal match against Southampton to score the equalizer and assist Nico González for the winner, helping City reach a record fourth successive FA Cup final with a 2–1 win against the Saints at Wembley.
+On 4 May, he scored his first Premier League brace, as he opened the scoring against Everton, and then scored a curling shot from the edge of the box in the last minute of the match to earn his side a 3–3 draw, keeping City's title chances alive.
+On 16 May, he won his first FA Cup as a Man City player against Chelsea, after losing the final in the previous two years.

+2026–2027: Contract extension

+On 13 August 2026, Doku signed a new contract with the club until 2031.